← Back to Blog

 $422,000 a year.
 Sitting in voicemail.

-And that's a conservative estimate — it assumes every missed call had a $400 value, not $800.
+That's conservative.
+It assumes every missed call was worth $400, not $800.
 It assumes no repeat customer loss.
 It doesn't factor in referrals from the customers who never became customers.

 Beyond the Direct Revenue Loss

 The math above captures the direct hit.
-But missed calls have second-order costs that don't show up in any spreadsheet:
+Missed calls have second order costs that don't show up in any spreadsheet:

-• Team morale → When your receptionist comes back from lunch to 12 missed calls and voicemails to return, the day changes.
-Callbacks on voicemails have a 20-30% success rate at best.
-That's demoralizing and inefficient.
+• Team morale: your receptionist comes back from lunch to 12 missed calls and a voicemail queue.
+The day changes.
+Callbacks on voicemails have a 20 to 30% success rate at best.
+Demoralizing and inefficient.

-The actual cost of a missed call is 3-4x the face value of the call.
+The actual cost of a missed call is 3 to 4x the face value.
 The math gets ugly fast.

 What This Looks Like by Industry